 - 1. Retail sales of new or used automobiles, boats, automotive vehicle parts (but not automobile wrecking yards, junkyards or scrap processing yards). - 2.
 Commercial retail sales and service establishments - 3.
 Banks, including drive-thru tellers, savings and loan institutions, and similar uses. - 4.
 Professional or business offices, buildings trades contractors that do not require outside storage or the use of heavy machinery, ditching machines, tractors, bulldozers or other heavy construction equipment and similar uses. - 5.
-Hotels and motels. - 6.
-Commercial indoor recreational or entertainment facilities such as bowling alleys, swimming pools, indoor skating rinks, movie theaters, indoor facilities operated by a licensed pari-mutuel permitholder, adult arcade amusement centers operated by a licensed permitholder, game promotions or sweepstakes utilizing electronic equipment, meeting the performance standards and development criteria set forth in Part 4, drawings by chance conducted in connection with the sale of a consumer product or service utilizing electronic equipment, meeting the performance standards and development criteria set forth in Part 4, and similar uses.
+Commercial indoor recreational or entertainment facilities such as bowling alleys, swimming pools, indoor skating rinks, movie theaters, indoor facilities operated by a licensed pari-mutuel permitholder, adult arcade amusement centers operated by a licensed permitholder, game promotions or sweepstakes utilizing electronic equipment, meeting the performance standards and development criteria set forth

-- 7. Art galleries, museums, community centers, dance, art or music studios. - 8.
-Vocational, trade or business schools and similar uses. - 9.
-Day care centers or care centers meeting the performance standards and development criteria set forth in Part 4. - 10.
-Off-street commercial parking lots meeting the performance standards and criteria set forth in Part 4. - 11.
-Adult Congregate Living Facility (but not group care homes or residential treatment facilities). - 12.
-An establishment or facility which includes the retail sale and service of beer or wine for off-premises consumption or for on-premises conjunction with a restaurant. - 13.
-Retail plant nurseries including outside display, but not on-site mulching or landscape contractors requiring heavy equipment or vehicles in excess of one-ton capacity. - 14.
-Express or parcel delivery offices and similar uses (but not freight or truck terminals) - 15.
-Veterinarians and animal boarding, subject to the performance standards and development criteria set forth in Part 4. - 16.
-Personal property storage establishments meeting the performance development criteria set forth in Part 4. - 17.
-Retail outlets for the sale of used wearing apparel, toys, books, luggage, jewelry, cameras, sporting goods, home furnishings and appliances, furniture and similar uses. - 18.
-Essential services, including water, sewer, gas, telephone, radio, television and electric, meeting the performance standards and development criteria set forth in Part 4. - 19.
-Churches, including a rectory or similar use. - 20.
-Outside retail sales of holiday items, subject to the performance standards and development criteria set forth in Part 4. - 21.
+- in Part 4, drawings by chance conducted in connection with the sale of a consumer product or service utilizing electronic equipment, meeting the performance standards and development criteria set forth in Part 4, and similar uses. - 6.
+Art galleries, museums, community centers, dance, art or music studios. - 7.
+Vocational, trade or business schools and similar uses. - 8.
+Day care centers or care centers meeting the performance standards and development criteria set forth in Part 4. - 9.
+Off-street commercial parking lots meeting the performance standards and criteria set forth in Part 4. - 10.
+Adult Congregate Living Facility (but not group care homes or residential treatment facilities). - 11.
+Retail plant nurseries including outside display, but not on-site mulching or landscape contractors requiring heavy equipment or vehicles in excess of one-ton capacity. - 12.
+Express or parcel delivery offices and similar uses (but not freight or truck terminals) - 13.
+Veterinarians and animal boarding, subject to the performance standards and development criteria set forth in Part 4. - 14.
+Personal property storage establishments meeting the performance development criteria set forth in Part 4. - 15.
+Retail outlets for the sale of used wearing apparel, toys, books, luggage, jewelry, cameras, sporting goods, home furnishings and appliances, furniture and similar uses. - 16.
+Essential services, including water, sewer, gas, telephone, radio, television and electric, meeting the performance standards and development criteria set forth in Part 4. - 17.
+Churches, including a rectory or similar use. - 18.
+Outside retail sales of holiday items, subject to the performance standards and development criteria set forth in Part 4. - 19.
 Wholesaling or distributorship businesses located within a retail shopping center (but not on an out-parcel or within a stand-alone structure), provided such use is limited to 30 percent of the total gross square footage of the retail shopping center of which the wholesaling use or activity is a part, and further provided there is no warehousing or storage of products not directly associated with the wholesaling or distributorship businesses located on the premises.